lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6b_Use_Batch_API.md

 ### How to verify you've done it
  - Run your analysis, monitor for correct results (view files in your output bucket)
- - Monitor for service cost, execution time and adjust to meet your requirements
+ - Monitor for service cost, execution time and adjust job configuration parameters to meet your requirements

 ### How to learn more